Are you accredited?

 During quiet study time, our team helps with:

-Our Supervising Instructor reviews each child’s progress monthly to ensure alignment with homeschool standards.
+A licensed elementary teacher leads the daily programming, and our Supervising Instructor reviews each child’s progress quarterly to ensure alignment with homeschool standards.

 What ages do you serve?